DRUG AND ALCOHOL WITHDRAWAL MANAGEMENT

 Prescription drugs cause withdrawal symptoms severe enough to merit medical detoxification due to the symptoms it causes, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).

-Following the cessation of stimulant use, the brain undergoes a lengthy readjustment phase characterized by physical and psychological withdrawal symptoms, the severity of which is dependent on the dosage and duration of usage.
+Stimulants affect the chemistry of the brain and can lead to serious addiction when taken in high quantities or for an extended length of time.
+Following the cessation of stimulant use, the brain undergoes a readjustment phase characterized by physical and psychological withdrawal symptoms.
+The severity is dependent on the dosage and duration of usage.

 - Anxiety